Monte Piana: History

-In 1981, during the usual meeting on the first Sunday of September, dedicated to the commemoration of the fallen of Monte Piana, the "Friends of the Dolomites" handed over the open-air Historical Museum to the "Monte Piana Foundation", which then work area.
-In 1983, the newly established "Gruppo Volontari Amici del Piana" began its patient work of intervention on those elements that are damaged every year by bad weather and thaw.
+In 1981, at the customary gathering on the first Sunday of September dedicated to commemorating the fallen of Monte Piana, the "Friends of the Dolomites" transferred stewardship of the open-air museum to the "Monte Piana Foundation".
+In 1983, the newly established "Gruppo Volontari Amici del Piana" began systematic maintenance work on elements damaged each year by bad weather and the spring thaw.

-Since that year, the volunteers are committed to faithfully reconstructing the sections of dry stone wall that collapsed during the winter; they recover what remains of the old shelters, restore the wooden structure and carry out a radical cleaning of the mountain from waste, in respect of the fact that this site has become a protected area.
-In addition, the access paths from the surrounding valleys are maintained and the relative signs are taken care of, currently assisted by retired colonel Elio Scarpa.
+Since then, the volunteers have reconstructed collapsed sections of dry-stone wall, salvaged the remains of old shelters, restored wooden structures, and cleared the mountain of waste, in keeping with its status as a protected area.
+The access paths from the surrounding valleys are maintained and signposted, currently with the assistance of retired colonel Elio Scarpa.